 Games

 Games add an element of fun, which is an effective driver for human beings.
-Given that you utilize the right game mechanics such as levels, points, leaderboards, badges, etc., the engagement levels of your eLearning game can soar significantly.
+Given that you utilize the right game mechanics such as levels, points, leaderboards, badges, etc., the engagement levels of your eLearning gamification can soar significantly.
 Let’s take a look at some examples of gamification in online learning.

 Slot Machine: Based on the theory of positive reinforcement, this game is highly effective to motivate learners.